jasterling/dsp/statistics/5-1-blue_men.md

     us_blue_men_pct = (cdf_tall - cdf_short) * 100
     print(us_blue_men_pct)

-$$$It is slightly more fun to start from a half-step back and derive your own summary statistics.
+### It is slightly more fun to start from a half-step back and derive your own summary statistics.
 For this, I went the following route:

 Import required modules